sujanpl/Smart-API-for-SAP---ECC/README.md

 ## Scheduling the Workflow

 - Use **Windows Task Scheduler** or **cron** to schedule the combined scripts for periodic, unattended execution.
+- The entire automation (SAP data extraction and report generation) is scheduled using Windows Task Scheduler to run every morning.

+Example configuration:

+Trigger: Daily at 9:00 AM

+Action: Run Python script that performs SAP extraction and triggers report refresh.

 ---